2023 Most Popular Economics Master's Degree Schools in Georgia

 Most Popular Georgia Schools for a Master's in Economics

-Our 2023 rankings named Georgia Institute of Technology - Main Campus the most popular school in Georgia for economics students working on their master’s degree.
-Located in the city of Atlanta, Georgia Tech is a public college with a fairly large student population.
+Our analysis found Georgia Institute of Technology - Main Campus to be the most popular school for economics students who want to pursue a master’s degree in Georgia.
+Located in the large city of Atlanta, Georgia Tech is a public school with a very large student population.

 Of the 38 students majoring in economics at Georgia Tech, 53% are male and 47% are female.